vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 ## View Flow Log Metadata

-For certain grouping criteria, you can view additional details about resources.
+For certain grouping criteria, you can view additional details about specific resources.
 Vantage provides this information when it can fetch provider resource metadata.
 If Vantage can resolve the IP address for the Source Address and Destination Address grouping criteria, it will also provide metadata for these groupings.

-1. Open the **Group By** menu and add one or more of the following options to your grouping criteria:
+1. Expand the **Group By** menu and add one or more of the following options to your grouping criteria:
    - Interface ID/Peer Interface ID
    - Subnet ID/Peer Subnet ID
    - VPC ID/Peer VPC ID
    - UUID/Peer UUID
-2. Click within the table row for a resource.
-The **Flow Log Metadata** panel is displayed on the right of the screen.
+2. In the table, select the row for any resource.
+The **Flow Log Metadata** panel is displayed on the right side of the screen.
 Data is provided for the **Peer** and **Peer Resource**.
-Click the link for any listed resource to see a provider resource report displayed.
+In this panel, click the link for any listed resource to see a provider resource report displayed.

 <div style={{ display: "flex", justifyContent: "center" }}>
     <div style={{
         boxShadow: "0 0 10px rgba(0, 0, 0, 0.2)",
         borderRadius: "10px",
-        width: "80%",
+        width: "100%",
         overflow: "hidden"
     }}>
     <ReactPlayer